Kieran Sadlier: Doncaster Rovers

 In December 2018, Sadlier joined League One side Doncaster Rovers on an 18-month contract.
 He made his debut for Doncaster Rovers on 6 January 2019 in a third round FA Cup fixture against Preston North End He then made his home debut in the 4th round of the FA Cup at home to Oldham Athletic on 26 January 2019.
 On 9 February 2019, Sadlier came on in the 68th minute to make his home league debut and scored the third goal in a 3–1 home win against his old club, Peterborough United.
 Sadlier left the club at the end of the 2019-20 season when the two parties were unable to agree on a new contract.
 In his final season at Doncaster he played 33 league games, scoring 11 goals and was their leading goal scorer.

 Rotherham United

 On 11 August 2020, Sadlier joined Championship club Rotherham United.

 Bolton Wanderers

 On 28 January 2022, Sadlier joined Bolton Wanderers for an undisclosed fee, signing a two-and-a-half-year deal.
 On 2 April, Bolton won 4–0 against Plymouth Argyle in the 2023 EFL Trophy Final He was out on loan at Leyton Orient at the time, though still received a medal as he had played in the earlier rounds.
 He was released by mutual consent on 1 September 2023.

 Leyton Orient

 On 27 January 2023, Sadlier joined Leyton Orient on loan for the remainder of the season.

+Wycombe Wanderers

 He later joined Wycombe.
 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Sporting JAX

+On 6 January 2026, USL Championship expansion club Sporting JAX announced that Sadlier had signed with the team.